lhch9550/who_counts_as_people/README.md

 The code in this repository is released under the MIT License (see LICENSE).

-Note that external models and datasets are not covered by this license and remain subject to their own terms — including RooseBERT (distributed for non-commercial academic research) and the external indicators used in the regression step (e.g., V-Dem, WDI).
+Please kindly note that external models and datasets are not covered by this license and remain subject to their own terms — including RooseBERT (distributed for non-commercial academic research) and the external indicators used in the regression step (e.g., V-Dem, WDI).
 Please consult and comply with each resource's original license before use.